| |

 How to cool pudding

-Buttercream should be smooth and not too sweet.
-If you prefer sweeter buttercream, you can add more powdered sugar.
+This buttercream is not overly sweet.
+If you prefer sweeter taste, add 1/2 cup more powdered sugar.

 delicious buttercream